thecodebeneath/lyrical-impact/README.md

 services are not scalable because all ports are exposed to host
 ```

-## Skaffold + Minikube
+## Kubernetes

-Download CLIs for Skaffold and Minikube and put each on PATH env var
+Deployment using Minikube + Skaffold.
+Download CLIs for Skaffold and Minikube and put each on PATH env var.

 ### Startup
 - Powershell (as admin):